LEADS – Cover Crops

 A Farmland Health Check-Up (FHCU) is required to apply for LEADS.
 A FHCU provides a unique opportunity to work with a CCA or P.Ag at no cost to the producer.
 It will assess three key fields on your farm to establish both baseline farmland health levels and targets.
 Click here for a list of CCAs or P.Ags.

 Who should apply?

-- Be located within the Lake Erie or Lake St. Clair watersheds
+- Proposed project located within the Lake Erie or Lake St. Clair watersheds